Expensify/App/contributingGuides/KSv2.md

 <img src="https://user-images.githubusercontent.com/6829422/213875977-8ff4cf19-7690-4203-ae13-a8da259be7d0.png" />

+Once you have the extension installed, you can access it by going to https://github.com/Expensify/Expensify#k2 or clicking on the K2 tab at the top of a repo (between pull requests and GH actions).

 ### Pull Requests for review

 In the dashboard, you can first see the PRs assigned to you as `Reviewer`.
 As part of our engineering guidelines, an engineer (internal or external) should review other people's code before working on their own code.